Why most SEO checklists don't actually get used

 URL structure: keep it clean

-URL structure is set at the point of creation and is costly to change later (because changing it requires redirects).
+URL structure is set at the point of creation and is costly to change later (because changing it requires redirects, one of several technical SEO issues content managers can fix without developer help).
 Get it right before you publish.

 Good URL habits: